| | | |

-RELATED POST: Baking and Cooking Classes in Paris – Le Foodist
+RELATED TRAVEL TIP: Baking and Cooking Classes in Paris – Le Foodist

 Why is the Mona Lisa so popular?
 I don’t know.
-It’s said to be the most famous painting of all time.
+It’s said to be the most famous painting of all time, despite it being smaller than you think.
 Leonardo da Vinci painted it in 1503-1506.
 It’s said to be a painting of Lisa Gherardini, the wife of Francesco del Giocondo.
 The Louvre has housed the painting since 1797 – except for the two years it was stolen by an Italian man who felt the painting belonged in Italy.
 It was housed in his apartment during those two years.

 INTERESTING FACT: The Mona Lisa is an oil painting on wood – not canvas.